FAQ

 SERVICE ANIMALS

-All service animals must meet the criteria listed below and register in advance by emailing and filling out the Accessibility form.
+Service animal registration will reopen in 2026.
+All service animals must meet the criteria outlined below and be registered in advance by completing the Accessibility form once it becomes available.

-Guide and service dogs (certified by the BC Registrar's office) are welcome on site and must be registered in advance.
-They should have legally required up to date vaccinations (documentation may be requested).
+Guide and service dogs (certified by the BC Registrar's office) are welcome on-site and must be registered in advance.
+They must have legally required up-to-date vaccinations (documentation may be requested).

 Companion, emotional support, or therapy animals are not permitted.